TheCoffeeCoins/TheCoffeeCoins/README.md

 The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
 [Tags](https://github.com/thecoffeecoins/thecoffeecoins/tags) are created regularly from release branches to indicate new official, stable release versions of thecoffeecoins Core.

-The https://github.com/thecoffeecoins-core/gui repository is used exclusively for the development of the GUI.
-Its master branch is identical in all monotree repositories.
-Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).